NLPLab-IUST/cross_target_stance_classification/README.md

 First of all you should change a file. go to your_venv_name/lib/python3.7/site-packages/gensim/models/ldamodel.py and line 56: change **from scipy.misc import logsumexp** to **from scipy.special import logsumexp**

 In the second step, create cache and model folder in the folder which named data.
-Then, run the data_util.py to fill those folders.
+Then, run data_util.py to fill those folders.

 On windows (Train and test):